SamuelMolling/samuelmolling.github.io/_publications/2025-04-08-resource-policy-atlas.md

 ---
-title: "Impondo Governança no MongoDB Atlas com Resource Policies"
+title: "Enforcing Governance in MongoDB Atlas with Resource Policies"
 collection: publications
 permalink: /publications/mongodb-resource-policy
-excerpt: 'In this article, we explore how to implement in-use encryption in MongoDB using Golang, focusing on two main approaches: Client-Side Field Level Encryption (CSFLE) and Queryable Encryption.
-Through a practical script in Golang, we demonstrate how to secure sensitive data, such as employee salary and personal information, ensuring protection throughout the data lifecycle.
-We cover the differences between CSFLE and Queryable Encryption, highlighting the types of queries each supports and when to use them.'
+excerpt: 'In this article, we explore how to implement governance and enforce security standards in MongoDB Atlas using Resource Policies.
+Introduced in April 2025, this feature allows organizations to define declarative rules that restrict insecure configurations, such as public IP exposure or usage of unsupported cloud regions.
+Through practical examples with Terraform, we demonstrate how to apply policies that control TLS versions, cloud provider access, and more — ensuring compliance is automated and auditable across environments.'
 date: 2025-04-08
 venue: 'MongoDB Developer Center'
 # paperurl: 'https://www.mongodb.com/developer/products/atlas/mongodb-atlas-with-terraform'